The Board of Directors generally meet once a month throughout the year on the third Thursday of the month at CHMS.

 Ella Wheeler is a native of Lima, Peru.
 She earned a degree in computer programming and small business administration from Inca Garcilaso de La Vega University.
 She came to the United States in 1998 with 15 years of technical support experience, including IBM of Peru, married Thomas H. Wheeler III, and landed her current job as senior system programmer for Volusia County.

 They have three children, all attending Children's House Montessori School.
 Ella and Thomas named their first child, Wendy Willette Wheeler, WWW, to honor their internet romance.
-Wendy is excited to be in her first year of Middle School now with Ms. Lauren Rondeau and Mr. John Davies.
+Wendy is in the second year of Middle School with Ms. Lauren Rondeau and Mr. Russell Stam.
 Wendy started since she was 3 and completed Primary with Ms. Teresa, Lower Elementary with Ms. Clark and Upper Elementary with Mr. and Mrs. Conner.
-Amber is in her second year of Upper Elementary with Mr. and Mrs. Conner.
-Amber completed Primary with Ms. Maria and Lower Elementary with Mrs. Clark.
-Thomas H. Wheeler IV, Tommy, completed the Toddler Program with Ms. Helen, completed Primary with Ms. Teresa and is now in the second year of Lower Elementary with Ms. Clark and Ms. Koletsky.
+Amber is in her first year of Middle School with Ms. Lauren Rondeau and Mr. Russell Stam.
+Amber completed Primary with Ms. Maria, Lower Elementary with Mrs. Clark and Upper Elementary with Mr. and Mrs. Conner.
+Thomas H. Wheeler IV, Tommy, completed the Toddler Program with Ms. Helen, completed Primary with Ms. Teresa and is now in the third year of Lower Elementary with Ms. Clark.

 Ella chose Montessori education for her children after reading several books written by Dr. Maria Montessori.
 She joined the Friends of Montessori to help fulfill the goals of the school.
 She is also a member of Faith Lutheran Church and feels blessed to have met wonderful people at the school and church.